 Too Much Fibre

 This one is a double-edged sword.
 Sometimes you need more fibre to relieve bloat, but too much fibre can also cause bloat.
 Ridiculous, right?
 High-fibre fruits like apples and pears contain pectin (a water-soluble fibre that is slower to digest).
-Pectin creates the feeling of being full for longer because of its slowed digestion, but it can also cause bloating.
+Pectin creates the feeling of being full for longer because of its slowed digestion, but it can also cause bloating."Soluble fibre being worked on by bacteria in the large bowel [during digestion] is often responsible for lower abdominal bloating and discomfort," says Borg.
 If you are eating a lot of fibre, make sure you're also drinking a lot of water, which helps your body process the fibre efficiently.

 Speaking of too much fibre, beans can also cause bloating because they contain highly fermentable carbohydrates called galacto-oligosaccharides that cause excessive bloating in some people, says Clarkson.
 If you've ever been a bit gassy after eating chickpeas, lentils, or beans, now you know why.